You can download our Terms & Conditions or read them below:

 20.2 Any party may terminate this agreement immediately by giving notice to the other party at any time if:

-21.1 A Force Majeure Events means any circumstances not in the Company’s reasonable control, including without limitation:
+21.1 Force Majeure Events means any circumstances not in the Company’s reasonable control, including without limitation:

-21.2 The Company shall not be in breach of this agreement nor liable for delay in performing, or failure to perform, any of its obligations under this agreement if such delay or failure result from a Force Majeure Event.
-In such circumstances the Company shall be entitled to a reasonable extension of the time for performing such obligations.
-If the period of delay or non-performance continues for 28 days, either party may terminate this agreement by giving written notice to the other party.
+21.2 The Company shall not be in breach of this agreement nor liable for delay in performing, or failure to perform, any of its obligations under this agreement if such delay or failure result from a Force Majeure Event or any action taken by the Company in reasonable anticipation of a Force Majeure Event.
+In such circumstances the Company shall without prejudice to the other provisions of these terms, be entitled to a reasonable extension of the time for performing such obligations.

-21.3 If the Company is unable to provide the Venue on the day of the Event, due to a Force Majeure Event, the Company shall advise the Client of the same and the parties shall discuss in good faith an alternative date for the provision of the Venue.
-Where an alternative date cannot be mutually agreed, the Company shall have the right to cancel this agreement, without liability, on providing the Client with written notice.
+21.3 If the Company is unable to provide the Venue on the day of the Event, due to a Force Majeure Event, the parties shall discuss in good faith an alternative date for the provision of the Venue.
+Where an alternative date cannot be mutually agreed, either party shall have the right to cancel this agreement, without liability, on providing the other with written notice.

 22.1 The Company shall have the ability to assign, subcontract or transfer any of its rights or obligations under the Agreement as it sees fit.